Banks Dislike Risk. Learn what it takes to Get Approved for Offshore!

 As with any savvy business that operates under extra risk, these companies cover that risk by charging higher fees on merchant accounts that are considered to be risky.

-These are the factors that they all take into account, although different agencies may apply their own weightings and penalties to each of them:
+These are the factors that they all take into account, although different agencies may apply their own weightings, criteria & penalties to each of them:

 - Countries where customers live – Some countries, like Indonesia and other high risk regions, have a high record of fraudulent e-commerce activity.